Teeth - development and teething

 - Some babies prefer mushy food for a while because it needs less chewing, while others like something firm to chew on.
 Rusks can be good.

-- If there is a lot of pain, some dentists or doctors may suggest using paracetamol or teething gels (see the topic Using paracetamol or ibuprofen).
+- If there is a lot of pain, some dentists or doctors may suggest using paracetamol, ibuprofen or teething gels (work out the doses to use from the information on the package or bottle).

 blisters (eruption cysts)